JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 ## Adding Create, Update and Delete ops to inventory service
 -commit - Adding Create, Update and Delete ops to inventory service
+- TODO - add controller test

+# May 30, 2023 - continue adding CRUD ops to all services
+## Adding Create, Update and Delete ops to product service
+- TODO - add controller test
+- commit - Adding Create, Update and Delete ops to product service